Throughout our lives, we go through many different journeys.

-This free online test is aligned with Maslow’s Hierarchy of Needs and asks you to respond to different statements that match up to the different needs as represented by Maslow.
+This free online test is aligned with Maslow’s hierarchy of needs and asks you to respond to different corresponding statements.

-Much like the other tests, in this test, you are presented with a selection of statements and ask to rate how much you feel they are reflective of you, by choosing ‘Agree’ or ‘Disagree.’
+Much like the other tests, you are presented with a selection of statements and asked to rate how much you feel they are reflective of you, by choosing ‘agree’ or ‘disagree.’
 Some example statements include:

 - I find it easy to get creative.

 - When a problem arises, I first accept it and then work on solving it.

 - When I express myself, other people respect it.